-There's a page I started for Holly after we saw "Across the Universe" here.
+There's a page I started for Holly after we saw "Across the Universe" here, with notes and links.

 "Within You Without You" was during the Hinduism phase, and uses sitar, tabla and Indian rhythms.
 As to English, the title and tagline is ambiguous.
 "Without you" can mean both "outside of you" and "in your absence."
 So that's cool.
 Hinduism holds reincarnation to be the constant, and so even between lives, one is still part of the greater life.